inspec/inspec/docs-chef-io/content/inspec/resources/ntp_conf.md

 - `('path')` is the non-default path to the `ntp.conf` file
 - `{ should eq 'value' }` is the value that is expected

+## Properties

+This resource supports any of the settings listed in an `ntp.conf` file as properties.

 ## Examples

-The following examples show how to use this Chef InSpec audit resource.
+The following examples show how to use this Chef InSpec audit resource

+    describe ntp_conf do
+      its('server') { should_not eq nil }
+      its('restrict') { should include '-4 default kod notrap nomodify nopeer noquery'}
+    end

 ### Test for clock drift against named servers